offbynull/learn/Biology/input/input.md

 `{bm} Photosynthesis` is the process by which certain organisms convert light energy (photons) to chemical energy (sugars).
 These organisms are called `{bm} Photoautotroph`s, and they include ...

-* plants and algae (eukaryotic), which perform photosynthesis via their chloroplast organelles.
+* plants and algae (eukaryotic), which perform photosynthesis via their chloroplast.
 * cyanobacterium, which are bacteria that can generate their own food.

 ```{note}